 Verdict: MasterClass is much more practical than it’s given credit for.
 After completing 5 classes, I won’t emulate the successes of my instructors any time soon.
 However, I am already a better writer, home decorator, and cook for having taken them.

-As a freelance writer and content manager for Global English Editing, I’m constantly on the lookout for ways to improve my writing craft.
-When I saw that that two of my all-time heroes, Neil Gaiman and Malcolm Gladwell, were teaching courses on writing, I knew I just had to check it out.
+And when I saw that two of my all time heroes, Neil Gaiman and Malcolm Gladwell, were teaching on MasterClass, I knew I had to check it out.